 In the next forty-five minutes, both teams kept the same attitude and approach keeping the encounter very exciting.
 Swieqi United were awarded a freekick in the early stages of the second half whereby Galea blasted a fantastic shot which was well parried by the Hamrun goalkeeper.
 Few minutes later, Swieqi United forged ahead.
 Naudi went past her opponent with some excellent footwork, directed a shot towards Hamrun’s goalkeeper who parried at first but with the rebound dropping on Krista Montfort’s feet and she had the easiest of tasks to place the ball at the back of the net.
 From then onwards, Hamrun Spartans went in search of the equaliser but Swieqi managed to resist well to preserve their lead.
 Swieqi had also the occasion to put the game to bed when Naudi advanced upfield but her effort only hit the post.

-HAMRUN Christine Galea, Brenda Borg (Tattiana Spiteri 58’), Liza Holmes (Orianne Cassar 70’), Kim Micallef, Therese Briffa, Raissa Grixti, Daniella Farrugia, Simone Buttigieg, Christine Ortiz, Amanda Buhagiar, Janice Kokavesis (Nikita Agius 46’).
+HAMRUN Christine Galea, Brenda Borg (Tatiana Spiteri 58’), Liza Holmes (Orianne Cassar 70’), Kim Micallef, Therese Briffa, Raissa Grixti, Daniella Farrugia, Simone Buttigieg, Christine Ortiz, Amanda Buhagiar, Janice Kokavesis (Nikita Agius 46’).

 Coach: Joe Carbonaro